ananthakumaran/paisa/README.md

 # Paisa

-Paisa is an opinionated command line tool to manage personal finance for Indians.
-Paisa uses the [ledger](https://www.ledger-cli.org/) double entry accounting system.
+**Paisa** is a command line tool and WebGUI to manage personal finance, specially tailored for Indians.
+It builds on top of the [ledger](https://www.ledger-cli.org/) double entry accounting tool.

-## Goals
+## Status

-* data never leaves the system
-* journal should be a text file
+It's in very early stages of development.